-- · Defined operational risk indicators in the Group RAS; - Implementation of manual and automated controls to prevent, detect, and mitigate specific operational risks that the Group is exposed to; - Regular Risk and Control Self-Assessment (RCSA) to assess key risks and controls for each BU/SU; - Routine Controls Assurance Program tests to assess whether controls are designed and operating effectively to maintain risk exposures within acceptable levels; - · Incident management processes to identify, assess, record, report and manage actual operational or compliance events that have occurred.
-This data is used to guide management to strengthen processes and controls; - Issue management processes to identify, assess, record, report and manage weaknesses or gaps in controls; - Risk in Change process to effectively understand and manage the risks from changes to the business through projects or initiatives; - Quantitative Risk Assessments are scenarios conducted to provide an understanding of potential unexpected losses; - Establishment of Key Risk Indicators to monitor movements in risk exposures over time; and - · Assurance undertaken by Line 2 Risk teams to assess that operational risks are appropriately identified and managed across the Group.
+Governing Policies and Key Management Committees Key controls and risk mitigation strategies Liquidity and funding risk they fall due (funding liquidity risk), and that liquidity in financial markets, such as F the market for debt securities, may reduce C Group Liquidity Policy Key Management Committee: ALCO Defined liquidity risk indicators in the Group RAS; The Annual Funding Strategy (the Group's wholesal funding strategy based on a three year funding plan); Maintaining a diverse, yet stable, pool of potential funding sources across different currencies, geographies, entitie and products; Maintaining sufficient liquidity buffers and short-terr funding capacity to withstand periods of disruption i long-term wholesale funding markets and unanticipate changes in the Balance Sheet funding gap; Limiting the portion of wholesale funding sourced from offshore; Conservatively managing the mismatch between asset an liability maturities; Maintaining a conservative mix of readily saleable or repore ligible liquid assets; Daily monitoring of liquidity risk exposures, including Ratio (NSFR); Market and idiosyncratic stress test scenarios; and The Contingency Funding Plan provides strategies for Operational risk addressing liquidity shortfalls in a crisis situation. processes, people and systems or from external events.
+The Group is exposed to operational risk primarily through: Accounting, Legal and Taxation risks; Cyber security risks; Data management risks; Fraud risks (external and internal); Model risks; Non-technology business disruption risks; People risks (employment practices and workplace safety); Technology risks (disruptions from hardware or software failures); Third party risks; and Transaction processing risks.
+Operational Risk Management Framework (ORMF) Defined operational risk indicators in the Group RAS; Implementation of manual and automated controls to prevent, detect, and mitigate specific operational risks that the Group is exposed to; Regular Risk and Control Self-Assessment (RCSA) to assess key risks and controls for each BU/SU; Routine Controls Assurance Program tests to assess whether controls are designed and operating effectively to maintain risk exposures within acceptable levels; Incident management processes to identify, assess record, report and manage actual operational co compliance events that have occurred.
+This data is used to guide management processes to identify, assess, record report and manage weaknesses or gaps in controls; Issue management process to effectively understand and manage the risks from changes to the business throug projects or initiatives; Quantitative Risk Assessments are scenarios conducted to provide an understanding of potential unexpected losses; Establishment of Key Risk Indicators to monitor movement in risk exposures over time; and Assurance undertaken by Line 2 Risk teams to assess that operational risks are appropriately identified and manage across the Group.